The Cinema Site

 The former ABC Cinema has stood vacant and derelict for sixteen years, blighting this key site in the town centre.
 Now planning permission has been granted but is this what we really want after all this time?

 The Cultural Hub

-The Society supports the proposal for a cultural hub based on the Library, Museum, Art Gallery and Adult Education Centre.
+The Society is delighted the proposal for a cultural hub based on the Library, Museum, Art Gallery and Adult Education Centre has been approved.
 We believe this is necessary to enable the town’s collections of pictures, costumes and Tunbridgeware to be properly displayed, and the most popular library in Kent to have the space it requires.
-The necessary refurbishment and extension of the listed buildings could also provide for community workshops, to tell the Tunbridge Wells Story, and rehouse services from the Gateway.
+The necessary refurbishment and extension of the listed buildings will also provide for community workshops, to tell the Tunbridge Wells Story, and rehouse services from the Gateway.